Adapted AZNN Methods for Time-Varying and Static Matrix Problems: Developing AZNN methods for time-varying square roots and symmetric factorizations of time-varying matrix flows

-The error function graphs of Figure 1 left and Figure 3 look similar but the AZNN method reaches a ten fold lower error plateau when compared to basic ZNN.
-In Figure 3 AZNN's $\eta$ values were altered between phases and the number of initial Euler steps was increased from the necessary start-up data length $j + s = 4 + 5 = 9$ to 12 for this time-varying matrix flow problem.\\[2mm] All of our finite difference formulas are convergent and as convergent difference formulas they obey certain rules.
-For example with the 5-IFD formula of type {\tt 2\_3} and global truncation order $O(\tau^3)$ and its scaled numerator above expressed as
+All of our finite difference formulas are convergent and as convergent difference formulas they obey certain rules.
+For example with the 5-IFD formula of type {\tt 2\_3}, its global truncation order $O(\tau^3)$ and its scaled numerator above expressed as\\[-4mm]

 has the characteristic polynomial $ p(x) = x^{k+1} + \al_k x^k + \al_{k-1} x^{k-1} + \ \cdots \ + \al_{k-\ell} x^{k-\ell} $.
 Convergence now requires that $p(1) = 1 + \al_k + \al_{k-1} + ... + \al_{k-\ell} = 0$, see \cite[Section 17]{EMU96}.
 Plugging $z_{..}$ into the 5-IFD difference formula, we realize that \\[-2mm]